TheClio69/Open-cd-drive/README.md

 You can see an example below (sorry, it's written in french on the screenshot, because I'm french :sunglasses:) :

 ![Save the open file in vbs format](https://github.com/TheClio69/Open-cd-drive/blob/master/.github/save%20open.png)

+## Use and editing
+You can use, modify, share this script freely because it is open-source under the MIT license.